SEO Beginner Updated 2026-03-22

 DofollowStandard link that passes full link equityHigh

-NofollowCarries rel="nofollow" — a hint not to pass equityLow-Medium
+NofollowCarries rel="nofollow".
+A hint not to pass equityLow-Medium

-SponsoredCarries rel="sponsored" — paid or affiliate placementLow
+SponsoredCarries rel="sponsored".
+Paid or affiliate placementLow

-UGCCarries rel="ugc" — from comments or forum postsLow-Medium
+UGCCarries rel="ugc".
+From comments or forum postsLow-Medium

 EditorialEarned naturally because someone valued your contentHighest